rajsandilya/Capstone/README.md

 Reference: https://www.fda.gov/drugs/drug-shortages/graphic-drug-supply-chain-example
 - - - -
 #### Executive Summary:
  This ML System is developed to help Drug Wholesaler's Sales Representatives or Retail Pharmacy Purchasing Team to analyse drug prices by comparing them to baseline (Medicaid).
-Medicaid.gov collects approximate invoice prices payed by retail pharmacies for Medicaid patents (Senior citizens, disabled, Pregnant etc), it is called National Average Drug Acquisition Cost (NADAC) dataset.
+Medicaid.gov collects approximate invoice prices payed by retail pharmacies for Medicaid patents (Senior citizens, disabled, Pregnant etc), it is called National Average Drug Acquisition Cost (NADAC) dataset.<br>
- These prices are not actual prices payed by patents that are not eligible for Medicaid, but this data helps to draw a baseline for comparitive purpuses.
-    In addition to NADAC dataset, a subset of Master Drug Data Base (MDDB) is brought here for cross referring GPID & GPPC grouping and also Wholesale Acquisition Cost (WAC), Average Wholesale Price (AWP).
+    These prices are not actual prices payed by patents that are not eligible for Medicaid, which is why this data helps to draw a baseline for comparitive purpuses.In addition to NADAC dataset, a subset of Master Drug Data Base (MDDB) is brought here for cross referring GPID & GPPC grouping and also Wholesale Acquisition Cost (WAC), Average Wholesale Price (AWP).

  * A fine tuned RandomForestRegression model is created to predict prices and utility functions were created to generate reports based on drug groupings GPID & GPPC.
 RandomForestRegression model scored 87%.
 * Found prices changing with time, hence created a ARIMA time series model to forcast the prices.
 Since  NADAC dataset is a mixed bag, Time Series alaysis was done on specific groups with good results.